carlbennett/BNRBot/README.md

 If you wish to contribute, you will need to run **Real Studio 2012r2.1**.
-All code changes are made within the IDE, which is why a lot of the commits and the code in general looks pretty awful; it's actually not too bad when viewing from the IDE.
-Real Studio does pre- and post-formatting when reading and writing files, so it's not really easy to beautify the code from a Git perspective.
+All code changes are made within the IDE, which is why a lot of the commits and the code in general looks pretty awful; it's actually not too bad when viewing from within the IDE.
+Real Studio does pre- and post-formatting when reading and writing files, so it's not really easy to beautify the code from a Git/GitHub perspective.